newrelic/node-newrelic/README.md

 * `NEW_RELIC_DEBUG_METRICS`: Whether to collect internal supportability metrics for the agent.
 Don't mess with this unless New Relic asks you to.
 * `NEW_RELIC_DEBUG_TRACER`: Whether to dump traces of the transaction tracer's internal operation.
-You're welcome to enable it, but it's unlikely to be edifying unless you're a New Relic Node.js engineer.
+It's unlikely to be informative unless you're a New Relic Node.js engineer and it has a significant performance cost, so use with care.

 ## Contributions

-We owe a debt to all of the beta testers who have provided us with feedback, and in some cases significant pieces of code.
-(If you wish to contribute, please see CONTRIBUTING.md in this package.)
+We owe a debt to all of the beta testers and users who have provided us with feedback, and in some cases significant pieces of code.
+(If you wish to contribute, please see CONTRIBUTING.md in this directory.)
 In particular, we're indebted to these people:

-* Hernan Silberman, for his work on the memcached instrumentation
+* Hernan Silberman, for his work on the memcached instrumentation.
 * Jeff Howell &lt;jhowell@kabam.com&gt;, for coming up with a much simpler way to instrument node-mongodb-native, as well as pointing out a problem with the Connect instrumentation.